-Table 8 provides the detail on the calculation of the employer portion of the Actuarially Determined Contribution (ADC) to the Plan based on the January 1, 2023 actuarial valuation and the funding policy described in the City Code.
+Table 8 provides the detail on the calculation of the employer portion of the Actuarially Determined Contribution (ADC) to the Plan based on the January 1, 2025 actuarial valuation and the funding policy described in the City Code.
 The ADC is calculated with each year's actuarial valuation.
+The actuarially determined contribution (ADC) reflects the passage of time between the measurement date and the expected timing of actual contributions.

 Beginning in 2017, employees contribute 7.00% of pay.
-Per the current City Code, employee contribution rates beyond 2017 may increase or decrease 0.25% of pay each year depending upon the funded ratio, but in no case would increase above 7.00% or decrease below 5.50%.
-Per the City Code, rate changes are based on a decision flowchart which increases rates (if permitted) when the funded ratio is less than 100% and decreases rates (if permitted) when the funded ratio is greater than 110%.
+Per City Code, employee contribution rates beyond 2017 may increase or decrease 0.25% of pay each year depending upon the funded ratio, but in no case would increase above 7.00% or decrease below 5.50%.
+Rate changes are based on a decision flowchart which increases rates (if permitted) when the funded ratio is less than 100% and decreases rates (if permitted) when the funded ratio is greater than 110%.
 One component used in determining the decision flowchart is the ADC.
-The City's current funding policy is to contribute the same rate of pay as employees.
+The ADC is only used to determine potential contribution rate increases, which are currently at the ceiling rate of 7.00% under the policy.
+The City's funding policy is to contribute the same rate of pay as employees.

-The ADC calculated based on methodology adopted by the Board of Trustees consists of a rate related to amortization of the unfunded actuarial liability (UAL) and the normal cost rate calculated under the Entry Age Normal actuarial cost method.
+The ADC consists of a rate related to the amortization of the unfunded actuarial liability (UAL) and the normal cost rate calculated under the Entry Age Normal actuarial cost method.
 The normal cost rate includes a component for anticipated administrative expenses to be paid from plan assets.
+The UAL-related portion of the ADC rate is determined via an open (i.e., rolling) 15-year level percent of projected payroll amortization calculation.

-The UAL-related portion of the ADC rate is determined via an open (i.e., rolling) 20-year level percent of projected payroll amortization calculation.
-Please note that under the assumptions used in this valuation, the rate so calculated pays approximately 98% of the interest on the UAL for 2023.
-If only the ADC was contributed, the contribution would not amortize any of the UAL's "principal".
 The normal cost component of the ADC should, when measured as a dollar amount, increase over time as the payroll for the active population increases (the normal cost is calculated as a level percentage of projected payroll).